 Humans regularly pay for having their photo taken (when it’s horrible and it gets posted on social media, or when looking back and wondering why you ever thought that hairstyle was a good choice).
 But, following on from a tease at its I/0 event, Google decided to let people pay with a photo to promote the enhanced search functionality of its upgraded Photos app.

 Since the heady days of 2013, when Uber and Airbnb started blossoming (or spreading like weeds) around the globe and raising millions of dollars in funding, ambitious app designers have been looking for problems that could be solved by combining smartphones and financial incentives.
-And a new app called Parkable hopes to match those with space to those with a car in need of some.

 As Paul Catmur wrote last year, the marketing bit often seems to be forgotten in the world of digital marketing.
 But here are a few that combined the two and were deemed worthy of a place in the interactive marketing category at the Best Awards.